home-assistant/home-assistant.io/source/_integrations/valve.mqtt.markdown

 ### Configuration for disabling valve commands

 The example below shows a configuration for a valve that does not have a close command.
-Setting `payload_close` empty or to `null` disables the close command and will not show the close button.
+Setting the `payload_close` to empty or to `null` disables the close command and will not show the close button.

 {% raw %}